-None of the above training methods will optimally prepare an officer to deal with a dynamic, highly-intensive and dangerous situation that we all have encountered.
+Neither of the above training methods will optimally prepare an officer to deal with a dynamic, highly-intensive and dangerous situation that cops encounter.

 We must train not to specialize in one area, but train randomly.
 We must condition the body to adapt and perform well under many different and unknown conditions, keeping in mind the fitness components noted above.

-We are beginning to incorporate Crossfit-type workouts in our Academy training.
-Remember, our country has more gyms/spas than any country in the world, yet we remain the fattest country on earth.
-Our populations' incidences of diabetes, obesity, and congestive heart failure are skyrocketing, especially for police.
-We must train — not more frequently, but smarter, and in ways that directly correlate to the type of work we do.
+We are beginning to incorporate crossfit inspired workouts in our academy training.
+While our country has more gyms and spas than any country in the world, yet we remain the fattest country on earth.
+Our populations' incidences of diabetes, obesity and congestive heart failure are skyrocketing, especially for police.
+We must train smarter and in ways that directly correlate to the type of work we do.

 There may come a time when you know what to do, but you might not have the physical stamina, strength or endurance to actually do it.